-Patients scheduled for chemotherapy, radiation or other cancer-related appointments during the storm should keep safety in mind first, especially if they’re traveling far.
+Patients scheduled for chemotherapy, radiation or other cancer-related appointments during a winter storm or other treacherous weather should keep safety in mind first, especially if they’re traveling far.

 “I know our patients hate to cancel their appointments or reschedule their treatments, but their safety is important,” says Cassie Adams, R.N., senior level II nurse at Wilmot Cancer Institute's Sands Cancer Center in Canandaigua.
 “The majority of the time, there is no harm in rescheduling.
 However, patients should speak with their treatment team to make that decision.”

 Patients can find the contact information for their oncology team on the Locations page of Wilmot’s website.